dejan23/battle-simulator/README.md

 - winston for logging
 - socket.io for real time data transfer
 - zod for backend validation
+- backend listening on port 5000 by default

 #### Commands

 ```
-- yarn dev - to start backend
+- "yarn dev" to start without docker
-- docker-compose up to start in docker
+- "docker-compose up --build" to start in docker
 ```